 Almonds are a nutritious fat source and excellent additions to your diet.
 They pack a pretty heavy micronutrient punch compared to other, more processed fat sources, and may help lower blood pressure and improve cholesterol.
 They can also be an excellent source of fiber in the diet.

 Almonds are portable and generally non-perishable, which makes them good on-the-go snacks.
 However, almonds can be very calorie-dense, so consuming them in moderation is essential.

-Learn more about macronutrients and other nutrition topics by becoming an NASM Certified Nutrition Coach.
+Learn more about macronutrients and other nutrition topics by becoming browsing all of our offerings.